 - How To Be Your Own Superhero: Insurance & Estate Planning Tips

 - Control Your Finances, Your Life, and Yourself: Suddenly Single and Moving On

 Finance in the Boardroom

 Women Know: Finance in the Boardroom is a series developed by the Chattanooga Women’s Leadership Institute (CWLI) with the purpose of increasing the financial savvy of women serving on Boards of Directors.
 Topics covered over the course of two half-day sessions include:

 - “No Money, No Mission” – The importance of the integration of finance and strategic planning

 - “So, Now You’re on the Board” – Roles and responsibilities of the not-for-profit board member

 - Panel discussion on board leadership and fundraising

-Developed by Carol Newton, former CFO of Memorial Health Care System and current Director of Acute Pace of Care for Catholic Health Initiatives; and Stefanie Crowe, Director of Wealth, Knowledge & Happiness at Stone Bridge Asset Management, this six-part educational series is presented in an engaging and interactive style.
+Developed by Carol Newton, former CFO of Memorial Health Care System and current Director of Acute Pace of Care for Catholic Health Initiatives; and Stefanie Crowe, Director of Wealth, Knowledge & Happiness at Stone Bridge Asset Management, this two-day educational series is presented in an engaging and interactive style.
 Additional community leaders will serve as presenters and panelists.